Innisfree Volunteer Application Form - Section 1 Logo

 • Visa Status: International Applicants Only

-• The United States immigration services require that all international Innisfree volunteers have a B1/B2 non-immigrant visa to travel to the United States for a year of service in our community.
+• The United States immigration services require that all international Innisfree volunteers have a B1/B2 non-immigrant visa to travel to the United States for a period of service in our community.
 Please answer the following questions about your current visa status.
-For more information about our current eligibility requirements for international candidates, please click here.
+Before proceeding, please review the current eligibility requirements for international candidates here.

 Additional note: It is the responsibility of the volunteer to finance any costs in acquiring the B1/B2 visa.
 Innisfree provides guidance throughout the visa application process, as well as providing documents for the visa interview that specify the volunteer position and the Innisfree mission.